idx-labs/nfv-mano-workshop/lab0/openbaton.md

 ubuntu@openbaton:~$ screen -R install
 ```

-If screen is not installed, then install it.
+If screen is not installed, then install it and run the above command.

 ```
 ubuntu@openbaton:~$ apt install screen -y